 Ancestry Library Edition is the largest online family history resource which provides access to family history via documents that record the lineage of individuals from the United States, Canada, the United Kingdom, Europe, Australia, and more.
-This program can be accessed on all library computers, personal laptops using the library WIFI, and the library webpage.
+This program can be accessed only at the library.

 Can’t find a book that you need in our catalog?
 Check libraries all over the state with WorldCat.
 There is no need to sign-in.

 If you find something you want to order from Illinois, use the email link button and send to email@example.com or call Byron Public Library at (815) 234-5107 to place a hold.

 Can’t find what you want in our PrairieCat Catalog?
 Try the Find More Illinois Catalog.
 This searches multiple Illinois library catalogs at once.
 Log in to place a request, and pick up items at your local library.
 Find More Illinois is in a limited pilot phase, with 21 participating libraries across three Illinois library consortia.

 ILLINOIS STATE LIBRARY SERVICES

 A portal for the State Library’s online services, including the Illinois Government Information search engine, Illinois Digital Archives and Digital Illiois collections, Illinois Center for the Book/Illinois Authors, and more.